Emmanuel Carlos Osei

-Emmanuel Carlos Osei (born 25 December 1992) is a Ghanaian professional footballer who plays as a forward for Kaya–Iloilo of the Philippines Football League (PFL).
+Emmanuel Carlos Osei (born 25 December 1992) is a Ghanaian professional footballer who plays as a forward for Loyola of the Philippines Football League (PFL).

 Career

 Club

 Osei signed a three-year contract with Asante Kotoko in June 2016.
 In February 2017, Osei moved to Bechem United on a season-long loan deal.
 Osei was released by Asante Kotoko in November 2017.

 On 11 January 2018, Osei signed for Dordoi Bishkek on a one-year contract, leaving by mutual agreement on 16 July 2018, having scored 4 league goals.
 In September 2018, Osei went on trial with Rwanda Premier League club Rayon Sports.

 Osei was signed by Kaya–Iloilo for the 2020 Philippines Football League season.